-Along with the summit timers, race directors Tim and Spencer will be on top.
+Along with the summit timers, race directors Tim and Brian will be on top.
 Please honor their request to keep your summit stay short.

 Shuttle service will be available at the south trailhead of the mountain - the alternate trail by which participants are asked to descend - which is also a good place to have a friend bring a change of clothing.

 To compensate for the absence of a summit party, the post race awards dinner will be a late afternoon affair, scheduled for 4:30 at Pok-O-MacCready.

 Later this week we will send out the list of start times for you to confirm.